XMUNLP/XMUNMT/README.md

 ## How to get deterministic results
 1. Add ```optimizer_excluding = cudnn``` to .theanorc
-2. Using AdvancedIncSubtensor1 op instead of AdvancedIncSubtensor1_dev20 op,
+2. Use AdvancedIncSubtensor1 op instead of AdvancedIncSubtensor1_dev20 op,
 see [here](https://github.com/Theano/Theano/issues/3029)